stazam/OEFPIL-/README.md

 ## Installation

-You can install release from Github repository by:
+You can install release from GitHub repository by:

 ``` r
 devtools::install_github("stazam/OEFPIL-")